-The intensity and duration of your exercise will depend on a number of factors including:
+The intensity and duration of your physical activity will depend on a few factors, including:

-- The amount of exercise you were doing prior to your heart attack and your previous level of fitness
+- The amount of physical activity or exercise you were doing before your heart attack and your previous level of fitness.

-- Using the 'cardio' machines at the gym (ie rower, cross-trainer, treadmill, arm grinder)
+- 'cardio' machines at the gym like the rower, cross-trainer or treadmill

 If you suffer from arthritis, joint pain or other medical conditions such as asthma, aerobic exercise can still be achievable and enjoyable.

-As well as cardio exercise, it is also good to do some strengthening activities, such as yoga, pilates or resistance training.
+As well as cardio exercise, it is also good to do some strengthening activities, like yoga, Pilates or resistance training.

 Resistance training (also known as strength training or weight training) is also useful.
-One way to do this is to get a programme at your local fitness centre - but it is vital you inform your trainer that you're recovering from a heart attack.
+One way to do this is to join a programme at your local fitness centre - but it's vital you tell your trainer that you're recovering from a heart attack.
 If your trainer is unsure about what you can and can't do, put her/him in touch with your doctor.
-Alternatively you can visit this register of clinical exercise physiologists who are specialised in giving exercise to people with CVD.
+Alternatively you can visit this register of clinical exercise physiologists who are specialised in giving exercise to people with heart conditions.

-Alternatively you can do strength training in your own home.
-Once again it is important to check in with your doctor or nurse before starting any exercises, and if you've had open heart surgery you will need to wait 12 weeks and have approval from your doctor before you start upper body exercises.
-If you want some exercises that you can do at home talk to your GP, nurse or cardiac rehab nurse about getting a green prescription.
-You can also refer yourself to the green prescription programme.
+You can also do strength training at home.
+Once again it's important to check in with your doctor or nurse before starting any exercises.
+If you've had open heart surgery you will need to wait 12 weeks and have approval from your doctor before you start upper body exercises.
+If you want some exercises to do at home talk to your doctor, nurse or cardiac rehab nurse about getting a Green Prescription.
+You can also refer yourself to the Green Prescription programme.

 Warming up and cooling down

-A warm-up is very important to prepare your body for exercise.
+A warm-up is important to prepare your body for exercise.
 When you perform a light warm-up, your body widens its blood vessels which enables better blood flow around the body.
-If you don't warm up and you start your exercise without preparing the body first, you increase the chance of experiencing angina.
+If you don't warm up and you start your exercise without preparing your body, you increase the chance of experiencing angina.
 A warm-up may involve light walking on flat ground for five to ten minutes before increasing the intensity.

-You should always do a proper cool-down following exercise.
+You should always do a proper cool-down after exercise.
 Stretching is best done when the body is warm, so is a great cool-down option.
-A proper cool-down and stretching can help prevent or minimise any muscle soreness the following day.
+A proper cool-down and stretching can help prevent or minimise any muscle soreness the next day.